linuxha/node-red-contrib-mytimeout/README.md

 }
 ```

-This is a new feature to 4.0.0 where sending a pause will cause the timer to suspend counting down. @FIXME: how do we unpause?
+This is a new feature to 4.0.0 where sending a pause will cause the timer to suspend counting down.
+Sending a second pause or suspend will unpause. @FIXME: This needs more thought

 ## Special handling